mit-pdos/sigmaos/tutorial/04_code_walkthrough.md

     represent, track, and manage the lifecycle of sessions.
   - `protsrv`: This library implements a generic SigmaOS protocol server.
-It has handlers for each of the `sigmap` messages, and deals with SigmaOS features like versions, leased files, and watches.
+It has handlers for each of the `sigmap` messages, and deals with SigmaOS features like leased files, and watches.

 ### Exercise 1: Describe SigmaOS librarly layers